Guy Hocquenghem: The Screwball Asses

-The Screwball Asses (Les Culs Énergumènes, lit.
-The Energetic Asses) is an essay which originally appeared in the twelfth (March 1973) issue of Recherches, a French journal.
+The Screwball Asses (Les Culs Énergumènes) is an essay that originally appeared in the 12th (March 1973) issue of Recherches, a French journal.
 Edited by Félix Guattari and the FHAR, the issue was devoted to homosexuality; the issue bore the title Trois milliards de pervers: Grande Encyclopédie des Homosexualités (Three Billion Perverts: Grand Encyclopedia of Homosexualities).
-Shortly after publication, copies of the issue were seized by French authorities; the issue was ordered destroyed, and Guattari was fined 600 francs for his role in the issue's creation.
+Shortly after publication, copies of the issue were seized by French authorities; the issue was ordered to be destroyed, and Guattari was fined 600 francs for his role in the issue's creation.
 The Screwball Asses was published in English in 2010, with authorship attributed to Hocquenghem.
-However according to Hocquenghem's biographer Antoine Idier, the author of the text is not Hocquenghem but the French writer Christian Maurel.
+However, according to Hocquenghem's biographer Antoine Idier, the author of the text is not Hocquenghem but the French writer Christian Maurel.
 A German translation of the text is published in September 2019 by the publishing house August Verlag with the attribution to Christian Maurel, under the title Für den Arsch.

 The Screwball Asses is a critique of various issues in left-wing politics and gay culture, using Marxist and Freudian vocabulary:

 The author describes the "ghetto" of gay male life in 1970s France, which in his account is often confined to cruising in public restrooms.
 Hypocrisy among gay men and left-wing activists is also criticized; the author describes the sexual attraction of white gay Frenchmen to Arab men as a form of white guilt, and he decries the tendency in left-wing circles to denounce speakers who use "suspect" words in good faith.
 The author rejects psychological theories which explain homosexuality as the result of a psychological defect, or unresolved conflict.
 He also explains gay male archetypes and binaries (e.g. "uber-male or sub-male, black or white, Arab or Viking, top or bottom, and so forth") as forms of mimicry which are caused by heteronormative socialization with heterosexuals, which in turn is informed by capitalism.

 The author also laments the gay/lesbian split within the FHAR, suggests that homophobia among heterosexuals is a defense mechanism against latent homosexuality, and touches on the concept of bisexual erasure as it relates to gay or straight people (monosexuals) whose partners could, theoretically, leave them for a partner of the other sex.
 He also provides a personal detail which is incongruous with Hocqhenghem's purported authorship: "It's lucky I'm gay, because I give a bad impression at the FHAR.
 As gay as I am, I've been with the same man for eighteen years.
 (You can't say I've got the right ticket for the revolution!)"